High Horse (Kacey Musgraves song)

 "High Horse" is a song written and recorded by American country music singer and songwriter Kacey Musgraves for her fourth studio album, Golden Hour (2018).
-Musgraves co-wrote the song with Trent Dabbs and Tom Schleiter, and co-produced the track with Ian Fitchuk and Daniel Tashian.
+Musgraves co-wrote the song with Trent Dabbs and Tommy English, and co-produced the track with Ian Fitchuk and Daniel Tashian.
 It was first released as a digital promotional single on March 22, 2018, and later impacted American hot adult contemporary radio on June 25, 2018, as the album's third official single.
 An extended play of remixes was issued on July 3, 2018.

 "High Horse" reached number 36 on the US Billboard Hot Country Songs chart and also became Musgraves's first song to crossover to pop radio, debuting and peaking at number 39 on the Adult Pop Songs airplay chart.

 Content

 "High Horse" is a disco song which incorporates elements of country instrumentation and layered vocals.
 The song utilizes synths and a "spritely" disco beat, with the overall sound being described by Rolling Stone as the "most radical departure yet" from Musgraves's previous releases.
 The Bee Gees and Daft Punk are cited as influences on the style of "High Horse".
 Lyrically, the song utilizes word play and double entendres to compare a conceited individual to a prized horse, who Musgraves encourages to "giddy-up" and "ride straight out of this town."